-- HIGHLANDER website: a project website has been designed and online since M4, It provides nonconfidential information on the project, public deliverables, Open Access publications and presentations.
-Its aim is to reach non-specialised readers, programme managers at funding agencies (e.g., clean transport-focussed JUs, EC, equivalent agencies internationally), the scientific community and stakeholders to further develop the project results. - Brochure and Newsletter: A brochure describing HIGHLANDER will be prepared to present the project's objectives and activities to the public.
-An annual newsletter will describe and promote the project highlights, progress and outcomes mainly towards a professional audience.
-These will be available through a direct link on the project website as well as on social media (LinkedIn), with an updates subscription option on the project website. - Non-academic forums and industry trade shows: The industrial partners will use their stands and displays at technology trade shows (three planned) to communicate to other industry professionals, energy and hydrogen technologies energy agencies, representatives of energy policy at local and regional government level. - Website Blog: After its dedicated workshop, HIGHLANDER will implement a blog section on its website to summarise the main outcomes and directly target citizens.
+- Visual identity package The project communication is unified along a common visual entity with a coherent visual chart (colours, fonts, designs) derived from the project logo.
+This visual identity is used for every presentation of the project results, creating a distinguishable "branding" that is recognised by the various communities. - HIGHLANDER website: a project website has been designed and online since M4 with about 1000 unique vists at M18.
+It provides non-confidential information on the project, public deliverables, Open Access publications and presentations.
+Its aim is to reach non-specialised readers, programme managers at funding agencies (e.g., clean transport-focussed JUs, EC, equivalent agencies internationally), the scientific community and stakeholders to further develop the project results. - Annual Newsletter: An annual newsletter will describe and promote the project highlights, progress and outcomes mainly towards a professional audience.
+These will be available through a direct link on the project website as well as on social media (LinkedIn).
+The first newsletter has been released in June 2024. - Non-academic forums and industry trade shows: The industrial partners will use their stands and displays at technology trade shows (three planned) to communicate to other industry professionals, energy and hydrogen technologies energy agencies, representatives of energy policy at local and regional government level. - Website Blog: After its dedicated workshop, HIGHLANDER will implement a blog section on its website to summarise the main outcomes and directly target citizens.
 This blog will also be relayed on social media. - University/industry Open Days or national science festivals (CNRS: Fête de la Science; TUB: Long Night of Science FZJ: Day of Curiosity) will be used to inform the public of European advances in FCH technologies and their role in achieving EU climate and emissions targets. - Press releases, firstly to promote the project and make it existence known, mainly through the industrial partners' websites and social media and also when important outcomes and milestones are achieved. - Interaction with the Programme Office communications services by establishing contact with the Clean Hydrogen JU communication officer and providing them with information (social media posts, project newsletters) that they can relay through their own channels.
 This is very effective in broadening communication of project news. - Communication with JRC: Communication channels are already established with JRC scientists.
 These communication channels will be used to inform JRC of the LPT and AST protocols in use for HDV in HIGHLANDER for collaboration on possible future harmonisation of HD testing protocols. - Communication to school children: JM and FZJ are regularly invited to explain the basics of hydrogen and fuel cells and this will continue, using the opportunity of HIGHLANDER to set European collaborative research in this field in context.